-Prior to establishing relationship, screening is mandatory done against CIB black list and screening software to find out the background information of the customers.
+Prior to establishing relationship, screening is mandatory done against CIB black list, List of Account Blocked/Released by NRB and Law Enforcement Agencies and screening software to find out the background information of the customers.

 Account Opening Form, KYC Forms, CDD and EDD forms, Remittance Release Forms etc. are used to collect those information.